sleeyax/electron-asar-encrypt-demo/README.md

 NODE_API_MODULE(NODE_GYP_MODULE_NAME, Init)
 ```

-Seeing this, you may ask why you still use C++ to write JS after working for a long time, isn't it `RunScript()` obvious ?
-As mentioned earlier, directly runScript needs to write JS into a string, which exists as it is in the compiled binary file, and the key will be leaked.
-Writing these logics in C++ can increase the difficulty of reverse.
+You may ask why you need to use C++ to write JS after all this time, isn't it obvious that you can `RunScript()`.
+As mentioned earlier, `RunScript()` directly requires JS to be written as a string, which exists in the compiled binary as is, and the key will be leaked, so using C++ to write the logic can increase the difficulty to reverse engineer.

-To sum it up is this:
+To summarize, it looks like this:

-1. `main.node` (compiled) inside require `main.js` (encrypted)
+1. `main.node` (compiled) inside requires `main.js` (encrypted)
-2. `main.js` (encrypted) require other encrypted JS, create windows, etc.
+2. `main.js` (encrypted) requires other encrypted JS, creates windows, etc.

 Note that the entry must be main.node.
 If it is not, it is very likely that the attacker will hack the Node API in the JS before main.node is loaded, resulting in key leakage.
 For example, an entry file like this: